ashiku2/HTML-practice/4.Scalable Vector Graphics/Questions.md

 # How do you make a hexagon in SVG?

 To draw a hexagon, use the svg element with the polygon element.
 We need to provide the x,y coordinates for 6 angles in order to draw a hexagon.
 Sets the color of hexagon's environment.
 The color of the hexagon stroke is specified.

+# How do you draw a polygon in SVG?

+SVG can be shown in most web browsers in the same way as PNG, GIF, and JPG can.
+Use the SVG polygon element to draw a polygon in HTML SVG.
+A graphic with at least three corners is created by using the polygon element.
+The x and y coordinates for each polygon corner are stored in the points attribute.

+# Ho do I create a line in SVG?

+The line element in SVG allows you to draw a straight line.
+Simply provide a line's endpoints x and y coordinates.

+# What is polyline SVG?
+The polyline SVG element is a basic shape in SVG that connects many points with straight lines.
+A polyline is commonly used to construct open designs because the last point does not need to be connected to the first.

+# What is polygon in SVG?
+Polygons are made up of straight lines and have a closed shape.

+# What is polygon points in SVG?

+Polygon points specifies a list of points, each represents a vertex of shape to be drawn.
+In the user coordinate system, each point is defined by an X and Y coordinate.
+A polygon is a closed form, which means the end and first points are connected.